idiotic-development/idiotic-development.github.com/_posts/2014-03-22-battle-for-installation.md

 I was booting the install medium as UEFI.
 I'm not using UEFI, I do not have a UEFI partition.
 This must be the problem.
 Under the boot priority selection there's harddisk priority selection.
 Change that to my usb, save & reboot, repeat grub installation, reboot, and voilà!

 The moral of the story?
 Check your boot options *before* you install.

+## Epilogue
+One last thing, we have to move the resolve file back.
+I forgot and it took me way to long to realize why I could't connect on some networks.

+{% highlight bash linenos=table %}
+    sudo rm /etc/resolv.conf
+    sudo mv /etc/resolv.conf.old /etc/resolv.conf
+{% endhighlight %}